ChuckHeintzelman/laravel-recipes/docs/recipes/basicdev/git.md

 Notice the file `composer.lock` is not tracked?
 You should edit `.gitignore` and removed the line that has `composer.lock` in it.
 This way you'll be tracking `composer.lock` too.

 {tip}
 When you track `composer.lock` with your source code control system it allows you to do a `composer update` on your development machine and then, later, a `composer install` on your production machine.
 The `composer install` command will make sure all packages are the correct version as specified in the `composer.lock` file.
-Thus production uses not only the same packages, but the same versions of the packages as your production machine.
+Thus production uses not only the same packages, but the same versions of the packages as your development machine.
 {/tip}

 If you haven't configured Git with your name and email, it's easy.